You can find tips on scanning in general here.

 - Selective tonal and/or color correction

-- Sharpen using the unsharp mask filter under the filter menu.
-See below for a description of the settings for the unsharp mask filter.
+- Sharpen using the unsharp mask or smart sharpen filters under the filter menu.
+See below for a description of the settings for the filters.

 - Suppress noise and artifacts

 - This might be necessary if you took a photo using and high ISO setting, or you were trying to fix a JPEG that had been overly impressed.

 - Target for print (sharpening, handling out of gamut colors, compressing

 tonal range, converting to CMYK.)